qrvey/partner-portal/v2-website/versioned_docs/version-7.2/ui-docs/datasets/datasets.md

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/10datasets.png#thumbnail-40)

-For detailed information about <a href="/docs/ui-docs/datasets/column-links/" target="_blank">Column Links</a> see the article dedicated to the subject.
+For detailed information about [Column Links](../datasets/column-links.md) see the article dedicated to the subject.
 Setting up automatic links for a column will not require a data reload.

 ### Enabling Dataset Sharing